glyfish/glyfish.github.io/_drafts/rejection_sampling.md

 ---

-Rejection Sampling is a method for obtaining samples for a known target probability distribution with no available sampler using samples from some other proposal distribution with an available sampler.
+Rejection Sampling is a method for obtaining samples for a known target probability distribution with no sampler using samples from some other proposal distribution with a sampler.
 It is a more general method than
 [Inverse CDF Sampling]({{ site.baseurl }}{% link _posts/2018-07-21-inverse_cdf_sampling.md %}) which requires
 distribution to have an invertible CDF.
 Inverse CDF Sampling transforms a